Friday 16 August 2024

 • City centre plans will reduce road capacity, discourage people from driving there, and increase public transport demand.

-The Busibess Case says that these interventions are important ‘foundation’ elements of the investment programme and will play an important role in the timing (both delaying and accelerating different capital investments) of more infrastructure focused investments.
+The Business Case says that these interventions are important ‘foundation’ elements of the investment programme and will play an important role in the timing (both delaying and accelerating different capital investments) of more infrastructure focused investments.

 Sounds good.